hchowdhury3273/Neighbor-OpenHack/README.md

 # Neighbor

 **About:** A platform for users to post grocery items they need, and for neighbors to see the items requested by those near them, allowing them to buy and deliver the groceries in a seamless way.
-This enforces quarantine behaviour, and helps build community growth
+This enforces quarantine behavior, and helps build community growth

-**Built With:** Swift, Xcode, Zeplin, Google Cloud, Firebase, Stripe API, Google Analytics
+**Built With:** Swift, Xcode, Zeplin, Google Cloud, Firebase oAuth, Firebase Firestore, Stripe API, Google Analytics, MongoDB

 **iOS Frameworks:** UIKit, MapKit, CoreLocation, FlyoverKit, UserNotifications, EventKit, Contacts, Firebase, Parse, Authentication, iCarousel, AlamoFire